 Charity raffles can be relatively easy fundraising campaigns to plan.
 Still, don’t try to go it alone.
 Start by getting a raffle committee together to handle the various planning tasks.
 Determine your fundraising goals and create a roadmap to get there.

-You would be surprised at how generous businesses can be when they are asked to support a deserving charity.
-If they cannot donate goods, why not ask for a voucher as a prize to spend in their shop or business.
+You may be surprised at how generous businesses can be when asked to support a deserving charity.
+If they cannot donate goods, why not ask for a voucher as a prize to spend in their shop or business?
 It’s a win-win as you promote them on your raffle website.

 Set Your Raffle Prices

 Setting your raffle ticket prices is an integral part of the fundraiser planning process.
 After all, you don’t want to go too high so that you can’t sell enough and reach your fundraising goals.
 Our platform provides a lot of flexibility for structuring your raffle campaign to help you optimize donations.
 One of the primary methods you can use to do this is with entry levels, which allow you to encourage higher purchase amounts.
 But remember, for small society raffles, all tickets must cost the same.

 Read this article on strategies for raffle entry levels.